 Why Monitor Exists

 Blind spots in production GenAI cost teams time, money, and trust.
-Monitor closes that gap.
-It evaluates live traffic with the same research-backed Guardrail Metrics used across DeepRails, correlates quality with operational signals (latency, tokens, cost, volume), and highlights trends and regressions so you can fix issues fast and improve with confidence.Key Definitions
+Monitor identifies and closes those gaps.
+It evaluates live traffic with the same research-backed Guardrail Metrics and Extended AI Capabilities used across DeepRails and highlights trends and regressions so you can fix issues fast and improve with confidence.Key Definitions

 - Monitor: A read-only evaluation pipeline for a specific LLM use case or surface.
 A monitor receives your input/output pairs and model metadata, scores them with selected guardrails, and exposes real-time metrics, trends, and drill-downs.
 It does not remediate outputs (use Defend for correction).